zcqwh/napari-aideveloper/README.md

 ## Contributing

 Contributions are very welcome.
+You can submit your pull request on [GitHub](https://github.com/zcqwh/napari-aideveloper/pulls).
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

 ## License